totalnoMartina/cube-discovery/README.md

 ### Future features

+I was trying using global variables for storing user_answer_first/second/third/fourth/fifth and placing them inside another function using conditional `if/else`.
+Then, declaring certain input as `True` and call the belonging variable to print it out within a formatted text containing that variable.
+However, it kept returning 'user_answer_first - variable not defined',so I tried putting it in snake case and/or capital case and/or mentioning keyword `global` in a couple of places and combinations.
+It kept sticking to the error.
+In future it will be working perfectly.

-I would like this app to be able to generate the whole document with answers and interpretations together for users so they could print and keep a hard copy if they would like.
+I would also like this app to be able to generate the whole separate document with answers and interpretations together for users so they could print it and keep a hard copy if they would like.
+When doing this test periodically users can compare how they evolve according to their answers in different occasions.
 More work on graphic display for the future features, also an idea.

 ## Application Model